top of page

 With the CDC's murky guidelines, the agency basically passed the buck onto the public to do the right thing.
 Yet, an Axios poll shows that most of us trust our family and close friends.
 Beyond that, only 38% of the respondents say they trust anyone outside their circle.

 Inconsistency leaves your audience with more questions than answers, so they may turn to alternative and unreliable sources for guidance.
-Interestingly, about two-thirds of the anti-vaccination content on social media sites come from only 12 different sources.
+Interestingly, about two-thirds of the anti-vaccination content on social media sites comes from only 12 different sources.

 From February 1–March 16, 2021, content from these anti-vaxxers, who range from politicians to former bodybuilders, was shared or posted more than 800,000 times on Facebook and Twitter.
 Their messages remained consistent, while government agencies and mainstream medical professionals struggled to discredit them because their own messages were often inconsistent and disjointed.